-United Arab Emirates: A survey commissioned by Emirates Global Aluminium, the largest industrial company in the United Arab Emirates outside oil and gas, has found that young UAE Nationals are increasingly aiming to pursue careers in science, technology, engineering and mathematics, which are collectively known by the acronym STEM, but need more high-profile role models and internship opportunities to make their career dreams a reality.
+United Arab Emirates, 18 December 2017: A survey commissioned by Emirates Global Aluminium, the largest industrial company in the United Arab Emirates outside oil and gas, has found that young UAE Nationals are increasingly aiming to pursue careers in science, technology, engineering and mathematics, which are collectively known by the acronym STEM, but need more high-profile role models and internship opportunities to make their career dreams a reality.

 The survey found that 40 per cent of 18-24 year old UAE Nationals are interested in entering STEM fields.
 This compares to just 23 per cent of their parents who say they would pick these sectors if they were young today.

 Some 38 per cent of young UAE Nationals see internships and on-the-job training opportunities as key to pursuing ambitions in these fields.
 Another 30 per cent want access to the insights and experiences of high-profile people who have had successful careers in STEM.